AlseneChien/Altek-AIBox-For-Azure-IoT/AI_Model_to_AIBox.md

 **About this document**

-This document describes how to cover your AI Models, then deploy models to your AIBox via Azure Iot Hub.
+This document describes how to cover your AI Models at host, then config for inference running at AIBox.

 <a name="part_1"></a>
-# Part 1: Prepare your AI Models for AIBox
+# Part 1: Prepare AI Models for AIBox
 ## 1.1 Install SNPE SDK

 AIBox support edge computing for vision inference, basing on Qualcomm Snapdragon Neural Processing Engine (SNPE).
 You can refer to [SNPE SDK document](https://developer.qualcomm.com/docs/snpe/overview.html) for more detail